 Step 1, Connection geometry verification

-The installer is responsible for installation plan verification with respect to all geometry requirements prior to installation.
-The connection geometry requirement should be determined and specified by a licensed professional.
+The installer is responsible for installation plan verification with respect to all geometry requirements, determined and specified by a licenced professional, prior to installation.
 Refer to MTC Solutions’ Beam Hanger Design Guide for geometry guidelines, beam size requirements and limits on end and edge distances for connector installation.

 Step 2, Routing